nikumar1206/daily_projects/w9d2/README.md

   * Know how to change the DOM using JQuery
   * Know how to create event listeners
 * Be able to use CSS to style a web page

-**jQuery Towers of Hanoi**:
-* Be able to set up Webpack
-* Know how a frontend (this project) and backend (the Node version of this project) relate to and communicate with each other
-  * Know how to send and receive messages between the frontend and backend
-* Know how to use JQuery to toggle classes on HTML elements
-* Be able to use CSS to style a web page
-  * Be familiar with styling classes versus styling tags

 - Go over TTT solutions.
 There are a bunch of debuggers in the front-end code and it's bundled up.
 If you need to re-bundle, run: